zhaoswen/quantum-engine/Readme-en.md

 - Linux (Ubuntu 20.04 / Centos 8 / Deepin 25)
 - macOS 15.3

-We support both X86_64 and ARM64 platforms, although our current availability is limited to MacOS M series chips (ARM), PC Windows 11 (X86_64), PC Linux (X86_64), and Raspberry Pi 4B (X86_64).
+We support both X86_64 and ARM64 platforms, although our current availability is limited to macOS M series chips (ARM), PC Windows 11 (X86_64), PC Linux (X86_64), and Raspberry Pi 4B (X86_64).

 Our application is fully tested on ARM platforms.